atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 165
 • 4
-me but get to fo charming a place, and all will go well — I shall then be able to look out for my self."
+me but get to fo charming a place, and all will go well --I shall then be able to look out for my self."
 She ft was chiefly puzzled how to procure from Mr. Selby a shm fushcient to defray the expenses of her journey, and to pay for her apartments.
-As to what would be requiflte for their subsistence, she imagined that it would not come to more in London than it did in t the country — We must eat, let us live where we will." — But fly never ft considered that a divided family mufl spend a great deal more than a united one.
+As to what would be requiflte for their subsistence, she imagined that it would not come to more in London than it did in t the country --We must eat, let us live where we will." --But fly never ft considered that a divided family mufl spend a great deal more than a united one.
 Everybody knows that half a dozen people can live cheaper together than separately
 \